1 / 50

 7 / 50

-A. The weight of the cargo tied down
+A. Three times the weight of the cargo tied down

-D. Three times the weight of the cargo tied down
+D. The weight of the cargo tied down

 Tie-downs must be of the proper type and proper strength.
 Federal regulations require the aggregate working load limit of any securement system used to secure an article or group of articles against movement must be at least one and one-half times the weight of the article or group of articles.